Gardening

 Painting your house, Walker?

-They lasted about a week after noticing neighbors walking by with thought bubbles over their heads…
+They lasted about a week after we noticed neighbors walking by with thought bubbles over their heads…

 “What are they up to this year!?!”